 While they ultimately cannot compete with high-end DSLRs, many modern smartphones have amazing capabilities and should be considered as you begin creating YouTube content.

-I hope this has given you some insight as to some of the best cameras for starting YouTube in 2019.
+I hope this has given you some insight as to some of the best cameras for starting YouTube.